bmike2047/dipole-rf-calculator/README.md

 ### Description<br/>
 Calculates Ez field from a half-wave dipole at distance r<br/>
 Calculates VOC (V open circuit) from the incident field Ez on an identical receiving dipole and polarization at distance r<br/>
-Calculates Pload (power delivered to a perfectly matched load) by the incident field Ez on an identical dipole and polarization at distance r<br/>
+Calculates Pload (power delivered to a perfectly matched load) by the incident field Ez on an identical dipole at distance r<br/>
 Calculates Prx (power received to a perfectly matched load) via Friis formula.
 This is used as a verification and it should be equal with Pload

 ### Other features